HOME

 Clear and colorless, colorants are often used in the aging process.
 Sappan wood imparts a yellowish color and a mild peculiar flavor.

-(See: Sapan) For short-term aging and flavoring, strawberries provide both taste and a pinkish coloration.
+(See: Sapan) For short-term flavoring, strawberries provide both taste and a pinkish coloration within two weeks.
 Raisins, easily available, provide sweetness and the familiar reddish brown color.
 Jackfruit (langka) is believed by some to augment the alcohol's intoxicating ability.
 Depending on the budget, aging and flavoring may be done with a mixture of fruits that are in season – grapes, raisins, langka, chico, dried mangos, and mangosteen, sealed and buried a meter deep in the ground or cellared in the cool and constant climate of Baguio for one to five years.
 Although the fruits cause a dilution and diminution in the alcohol-proof, each year of aging imparts a discernible enhancement of the taste.
-A five-year aged-and-fruited lambanog has wow'ed enough tasters into calling it brandy- or liquer-quality, and alas, often suffering the late caveat, with the alcohol content deceptively fruited and masked, a few jiggerfuls can bring about a surprising buzz, much sooner than later.
+A five-year aged-and-fruited lambanog has wow'ed enough tasters into calling it brandy- or liquer-quality, and alas, often suffering the caveat - with the alcohol content deceptively fruited and masked, a few yummy-hurried jiggerfuls will bring about a surprising buzz, much sooner than later.

 Some of my recent experiments with flavoring have yielded surprising results.
 Dried figs from California, after a mere month of soaking, gave a surprising and pleasing flavor of figs. Whole chili peppers (siling labuyo) in varying amounts, after a month, imparted varying degrees of hotness, from Bicol-Express fire-breathing capsicum-fieriness to a civilized and chili-subtle spicy-tingly buccal warmth at the sip's end.
 A singular taste deserving of a variant name: Silibanog.

-Lambanog also forms a base for an increasing number of mixed drinks and variety of punch concoctions.
-The addition of a variety of schnapps - peppermint, peach or pear - takes the coconut liquer to a palate-teasing variety of mixed-drinks.
-The Kahlua™ liquer imparts a nice coffee flavor; or, equal parts of Kahlua and lamba make a nice after-dinner coffee drink.
+Lambanog is finding its way in an increasing number of mixed drinks and has proven itself a great liquor to use as a base and providing a native edge to a variety of concoctions.
+The addition of a variety of schnapps - peppermint, peach or pear - takes the coconut liqueur to a palate-teasing variety of mixed-drinks.
+The Kahlua™ liqueur imparts a nice coffee flavor, and equal parts of Kahlua and lamba make a nice after-dinner coffee drink.
+A more affordable rural concoction is a mixture of lamba and Nescafe™.
 In Tiaong, "gising-gising" contributes a communal punch concoction for festive occasions – 2 gallons of lambanog with a bottle of Fundador™ brandy, plus a liter or two of apple juice.
 Lambatonic – a mixture of buko juice and lambanog with a squirt of kalamansi – is a true rural contribution to a short list of Filipino mixed drinks.

 Fringe users, steeped in myth and superstition, have been known to put a snake or a fetal abortus in the jug of lambanog, with written prayers (orasyons) on small strips of paper rolled and sealed in plastic, believing these will lace their daily jiggers with health and empowering benefits.